 Orange Oil V.S.
 Tenting

-First of all, I highly recommend hiring a trained and licensed inspector to determine the extent of your termite infestations.
+First of all, we highly recommend hiring a trained and licensed inspector to determine the extent of your termite infestations.
 The type of termite and their location will determine what type of treatment would be effective for your home.
 Orange Oil or (D-limonene) based termite and pest control products are not considered an alternative to tenting as the two processes are completely different and offer different pros and cons.
 Understanding the advantages and disadvantages will help you make an educated decision when selecting your control method.

 If you’re considering orange oil termite control make sure you find a qualified termite company